botherder/kraken/README.md

 Alternatively, `kraken` can also be launched using the following arguments:

-    -daemon
+    -backend string
+        Specify a particular hostname to the backend to connect to (overrides the default) -daemon
         Enable daemon mode (this will also enable the report flag) -report